jfaraudo/Ising-model/README.md

 https://rajeshrinet.github.io/blog/2014/ising-model/
 Adapted by Jordi Faraudo for teaching purposes at UAB

-The program employs the numpy and matplotlib libraries
+The program employs the numpy and matplotlib libraries.
+The code employs python3.
+The older python2  versio is made available as it is in a dedicated folder.